Colchester Estate Agents

 Dating back to the 16th century, this is a substantial landmark Grade II Listed property on a plot approaching 0.4 acres with beautiful walled garden enjoying a southerly aspect.
 This home features an abundance of period features and is set in the heart

 The Trossachs is an elegant and distinctive residence that sits in the conservation area at the end of the High Street in the friendly village of Thorpe-Le-Soken .
 A very individual and landmark Grade II period home.
 The property’s earliest origins date back to around 1590, with additions made in the 1850s and a further extension in the 1950s.
-Formerly owned by a well-respected local building family for over 60 years.
+Formerly owned by a well-respected local building family for many years

 Deceptively spacious, this substantial home provides overall accommodation of approximately 2,733 square feet.
 Sitting in grounds of approximately 0.4 acres, enclosed by a feature brick wall with an array of mature trees and backing on to church grounds.
 The large roof terrace is a great bonus and perfect space to catch the sun or relax with a good book and glass of wine.